snlaranel-tech/cs2-portfolio/q1/input_validation.md

 ---
 ## Validation Techniques Used
 ### Presence Validation
-Explain where you used presence validation.
-> Write your answer here.
+> I used presence validator to validate the student name input.
 ### Data Type Validation
-Explain where you used data type validation.
-> Write your answer here.
+> I used data type validation to validate if the age input is an integer.
 ### Range Validation
-Explain where you used range validation.
-> Write your answer here.
+> I used range validation to determine the valid age range and valid grade level range.

 ### Acceptable Value Validation
 Explain where you used acceptable value validation.